rfloydb/RBDominantColor/README.md

 ## Getting Started

 Drag the src directory into your project.
 This should include the opencv framework, the RBDominantColor code, and the xml file used for face detection.

-**Please Note:** RBDominantColor makes use of Objective C++, so you will need to change your build settings to compile your sources as Objective C++.
-This can be found under *Build Settings* -> *Apple LLVM - Language* -> *Compile Sources As*.

-*TODO:* Make this work using the default option (Compile Sources As = According to File Type).
+Your project probably already uses Foundation, CoreGraphics, and UIKit frameworks.
+If it does not, you will need to add those as well.

 ## Usage